graphile-contrib/pg-many-to-many/README.md

   true // Passing true here allows the plugin to overwrite existing inflectors.
 );
 ```

-> NOTE: Simplifying the field names as shown above will lead to field name conflicts if your junction table has multiple foreign keys referencing the same table.
-You can resolve conflicts by adding additional logic to your inflector function or by adding smart comments in your SQL schema.

 For more information on custom inflector plugins, see the [makeAddInflectorsPlugin documentation](https://www.graphile.org/postgraphile/make-add-inflectors-plugin/).